Application of the 3-Loop FlexibleEFTHiggs Method to the MSSM and the NMSSM: The FlexibleEFTHiggs method

-The so-obtained low-energy quantities from eq.~\eqref{eq:observables-2} are compared to corresponding user-given low-energy input parameters.
-If the two parameter sets are not equal, the \SM-like \BSM\ parameters $P_{\SM}(\Qin)$ in eq.~\eqref{eq:P_SM} are varied until the two parameter sets match.
+The so-obtained low-energy quantities from Eq.~\eqref{eq:observables-2} are compared to corresponding user-given low-energy input parameters.
+If the two parameter sets are not equal, the \SM-like \BSM\ parameters $P_{\SM}(\Qin)$ in Eq.~\eqref{eq:P_SM} are varied until the two parameter sets match.
 This procedure is denoted as ``shooting solver'' in \FS.

 Once a parameter set $P_\SM(\Qin)$ has been determined that is consistent with the user-given input the Higgs boson pole mass $M_h$ is calculated in the \SM\ in the $\MSbar$ scheme at the renormalization scale $\Qpole=M_t$ using the parameters $\hat{P}_\SM(\Qpole)$.
-In this calculation we include the full 1-loop contributions, the 2-loop contributions of the order $\order{\hat{g}_3^2(\hat{y}_t^4\hat{v}^2+\hat{y}_b^4) + (\hat{y}_t^2+\hat{y}_b^2)^3\hat{v}^2 + (\hat{y}_t^2 + \hat{y}_\tau^2)^3\hat{v}^2}$ from refs.~\cite{Degrassi:2012ry,Martin:2014cxa,PardoVega:2015eno,Kwasnitza:2020wli} and the 3-loop contributions of $\order{\hat{g}_3^4\hat{y}_t^4\hat{v}^2}$ from ref.~\cite{Martin:2014cxa}.
-The precision of this Higgs pole mass prediction is thus of \NNNLO\ with a large-log resummation of \NNNLL\ in the product of couplings given above.
-In the \MSSM\ this precision has been reached before in refs.~\cite{Kwasnitza:2020wli,Harlander:2019dge}.
+In this calculation we include the full 1-loop contributions, the 2-loop contributions of the order $\order{\hat{g}_3^2(\hat{y}_t^4\hat{v}^2+\hat{y}_b^4) + (\hat{y}_t^2+\hat{y}_b^2)^3\hat{v}^2 + (\hat{y}_t^2 + \hat{y}_\tau^2)^3\hat{v}^2}$ from Refs.~\cite{Degrassi:2012ry,Martin:2014cxa,PardoVega:2015eno,Kwasnitza:2020wli} and the 3-loop contributions of $\order{\hat{g}_3^4\hat{y}_t^4\hat{v}^2}$ from Ref.~\cite{Martin:2014cxa}.
+The precision of this Higgs pole mass prediction is thus of \NNNLO\ with a large-log resummation\footnote{Due to the single matching scale, at which all \BSM\ particles are integrated out, the resummation affects only large logarithms $\ln(M_Z/\MS)$ while logarithms of \BSM\ mass ratios are not resummed but only captured at the considered fixed loop order of the high-scale matching calculation.} of \NNNLL\ in the product of couplings given above.
+In the \MSSM\ this precision has been reached before in Refs.~\cite{Kwasnitza:2020wli,Harlander:2019dge}.
 In the \NMSSM, however, this precision has not been reached before, to the best of our knowledge.